Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Jurassic/readme.txt

    ===========
-   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of March 12, 2022).
+   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of April 30, 2022).

    =============
    RELEASE NOTES
    =============
-   Jurassic was updated to version of March 12, 2022.
+   Jurassic was updated to version of April 30, 2022.

    =============
    DOCUMENTATION